60-Second Summary

 Depending on your industry and marketing models, many other actions can be intent signals, for example:

-• Visiting your pricing page after ready two to three blog posts
+Visiting your pricing page after reading two to three blog posts

-• Using site search to search "free trial" or "demo"
+Using the site search to search for "free trial" or "demo."

 How intent data works